-In this review I cover the Old School New Body e-book, the F4X workouts that it teaches and my personal experience from applying them.
+In this review I cover the Old School New Body e-book, the F4X workouts that this system is based on… and my personal experience from applying them.
+I’ll also share some of the ‘gotchas’ of this program.

 - 1 What is Old School New Body